vibby/adventistcommons.org/README.md

 - How can I download print files?
   - Go to adventistcommons.org and select the product you would like to download.
 If it already exists in your language, you will see a button to download the print file directly.
 If the translation does not exist or is still in progress, you will see a prompt to contribute to its completion.
 You will not be able to download print files until the translation is complete.
-- he translation for a certain product is complete but the print file does not appear.
+- The translation for a certain product is complete but the print file does not appear.
 Why is that?
   - After a translation is completed, it takes us several days to make sure that the final layout is perfectly adjusted for your language.
 Please check back after a few days.
 - What format of files are offered for download?
   - The files will be available online and in PDF format.